ADVANCED MICROECONOMICS 1 - 2022/3

 Throughout the module, students’ ability to approach a new question and to make deductive arguments will be checked and comments will be made on their progress.

 Throughout the module, in class and following formal coursework submission, students’ answers to exercises will be commented on and guidelines for improvement will be provided.
+The intermediate class test provides an opportunity for students to learn from the feedback and prepare to the final exam.

 - Provide students with advanced knowledge of production theory, consumer theory, general equilibrium theory and welfare economics